Cookie Consent by FreePrivacyPolicy.com

 • How quiet are you when coming home late?
 The chances are that everyone in your flat has different courses and schedules meaning that although you live in University Halls, not everyone wants to be awake until late.
 Take extra care to be quiet when coming home late or in the early hours.

 • Is anyone in your flat excluded?
-Does your flat often host groups of friends?
+Do you often host groups of friends?
 Consider who lives in your flat and whether this will isolate anyone e.g. if someone doesn't drink alcohol.
 Try to see if whether you can go elsewhere to meet up with friends.

 • Do you clean up after using the kitchen and living space?
 Regularly keeping on top of your own mess means that your flat will stay tidy.
 The shared kitchen/living spaces should be clean and tidy enough to use by everyone at all times.

-Three simple ways that you can be a better neighbour/flatmate:
+Three simple ways that you make a neighbour or flatmate's day...

 1. Offer your flatmates a cup of tea because a simple tea and chat can go a long way!

-2. Suggest a flat meal or outing to help get to know each other better, even if you use the social space in your Halls
+2. Suggest a flat meal, movie night or trip to your local café to help get to know each other better

-3. Check in with your flatmates - a simple ‘how’s things?’ or ‘how’ve you been keeping?’ can mean a lot
+3. Check in with your flatmates - a simple ‘how’s things?’ or ‘how’ve you been keeping?’ can mean a lot, especially during stressful times such as exam season

 If you are ever concerned about a flatmate, contact your Residential Adviser or Halls team who can check in on them.
 There’s lots of support available in Halls and at University, find out more here.